 - Harvesting and debudding by hand

-- Plot by plot vinification in small stainless steel, thermo regulated vats
+- Plot by plot vinification in small stainless steel, temperature controlled vats

 - Wines undergo malolactic fermentation